Navarro County Vehicle Impound Guide

 After 30 Days

-In Texas, if a vehicle remains unclaimed for a certain period (typically 30 days), the impound lot may have the legal right to sell it at a lien sale to recover their costs.
-Don't let this happen!
+In Texas, if a vehicle remains unclaimed for approximately 30 days, the impound lot may have the legal right to initiate a lien sale to recover their costs.
+Do not let it reach this point.

 If You Can't Afford the Fees